MrRitzer/MrRitzer/README.md

 - 👋 Hi, I’m @MrRitzer
-- 👀 I’m interested in software development and penetration testing!
+- 👀 I’m interested in software development and artificial intelligence!
 - 🌱 I’m currently completing a Masters in Comupter Science at NDSU
 - 💞️ I’m looking to collaborate on anything I can
 - 📫 How to reach me -> nmritter02@gmail.com